 With so much money at stake, you might think a bank would want to hire an independent appraiser to assess value.
 However, most banks pay a random real estate agent who isn't even necessarily a neighborhood specialist to give the bank a quick opinion of value they call a broker price opinion (BPO).

 They only pay $50 to $100 for it.
 The reason many short sale agents price a short sale the same way a BPO agent assigns value is because they don't want to fight with the short sale bank.
 It doesn't matter if the sales price is market value as long as it's in line with the BPO.

 You might wonder who the seller of a short sale is, and that person is the seller.
 The bank simply approves the fees the seller will pay.
 Normal fees for a seller's closing costs are:

 - Transfer fees

 - Recording, notary, document prep, and wire fees

 - Buyer credit for closing costs

-What Happens to Rejected HUD Costs for Short Sale
+What Happens to Rejected HUD Costs for a Short Sale?